gbmitchell/math4610/HW2/problem_4.md

 function f(x) given an initial guess for the value of x.
 The function fixed1 takes the form of g(x) = x + f(x) and the function fixed2 takes the form g(x) = x - f(x).
 These can then be used for itteratoin g(Xn+1) = Xn + f(Xn) or g(Xn+1) = Xn - f(Xn) to approximate the root of a defined
-function f(x). g'(x) must be less than 1 in order for convergance to the root.
+function f(x).
+Where xr is the root, g'(xr) must be less than 1 in order for the itteration to converge.

 **Input:** There are five inputs needed in these cases.
 A defined function f(x), an initial guess for the root (initialGuess), a tolerance (eps), a maximum amount of times to itterate (maxIteration),